Spongy Moth (formerly Gypsy Moth)

 Is it Close to Kentucky?

-Some gypsy moths are found every year in Kentucky.
+Some spongy moths are found every year in Kentucky.
 However, there are no established breeding populations in the state and we are working to make sure this insect does not become established.
-A map of counties in other states which are under quarantine due to gypsy moth can be found here.
+A map of counties in other states which are under quarantine due to spongy moth can be found below.

 What's Being Done?

-Every year nearly 10,000 gypsy moth traps are set throughout the state of Kentucky.
-These traps contain a synthetic female gypsy moth sex pheromone which will attract the male moths.
-We participate in a statewide survey as well as the Slow the Spread program which focuses on slowing the naturally-advancing gypsy moth front.
-The state has trapped for gypsy moth since 1983.
-Since then, three infestations have been discovered and eradicated using techniques such as 1) mass trapping in which a very large number of traps is concentrated in the infested area, 2) application of nucleopolyhedrosis virus (Gypchek®) which kills only gypsy moths, and 3) banding trees with burlap bands treated with insecticide to kill caterpillars.
+Since the start of the spongy moth detection program, three infestations have been discovered and eradicated using techniques such as 1) mass trapping in which a very large number of traps is concentrated in the infested area, 2) application of nucleopolyhedrosis virus (Gypchek®) which kills only spongy moths (see picture below), and 3) banding trees with burlap bands treated with insecticide to kill caterpillars.
 Thus far our extensive monitoring program and eradication techniques have prevented this damaging pest from becoming established in Kentucky.